 How Doxycycline Works For Acne

 The antibiotic works on reducing the redness and inflammation caused due to acne vulgaris and other acute forms, including rosacea.
-But remember, it is not a spot treatment for clearing blackheads, whiteheads, or breakouts.
+Of course, it’s not a spot treatment since it’s an oral medication.

 Great!
 Is there a specific way to use it for acne?